sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(props).toHaveProperty('data-codeception-id', 'type-Col-2')
 -->

-Now, it’s really hard to see if there’s any difference in these two lines of code.
-Remember these pairs of pictures where one had to spot ten differences?
-This is exactly what this kind of code does for the reader.
+It’s difficult to immediately spot any differences between these two lines of code.
+Remember those pairs of pictures where you had to find ten differences?
+That’s what this code does to the reader.

-Generally, I’m a bit skeptical about extreme code DRYing but this is a good case for it.
+While I’m generally skeptical about extreme code DRYing, this is a good case for it.

 I> We talk more about the Don’t repeat yourself principle in the [Divide and conquer, or merge and relax](#divide) chapter.